-Lodging prior to the day of the appointment is determined necessary when the appointment is scheduled for 8:00 a.m. or earlier and travel time to the facility is two hours or more from the member's home.
+Resources such as Ronald McDonald Houses or facilities operated by the hospital must be used whenever possible.
+Lodging prior to the day of the appointment is determined necessary when the appointment is scheduled for 8:00am or earlier and travel time to the facility is two hours or more from the member's home.
+Every attempt must be made to schedule recurring appointments to minimize the need for overnight stays.
 It may also be determined necessary when the member is required to stay overnight to receive additional treatment.
 Exceptions may be granted based on medical necessity and documented by the physician.

-Reimbursement for meals is available only with lodging and only for meals that occur during travel or the stay.
-Meals are permitted for the member and/or the person approved to be with the member.
-Meals will be paid for at a rate established by the Broker and approved by BMS.
-To determine which meals to include, the Broker must know the time the trip started and when the member returned home.
+Reimbursement for meals is available only in conjunction with lodging and only for meals that occur during the time of the travel or the stay.
+Meals are permitted for the member and/or the person approved to stay with the member.
+The rate is five dollars per meal per person, regardless of which meals the reimbursement covers.
+Determination of which meals to include is based upon the time the trip started and when the member returned home.

-524.3.3 Behavioral Health and Home and Community Based Waiver Transportation Services
+524.3.3 Behavioral Health and Home and Community-Based Waiver Transportation Services

 These services are used to transport a Medicaid member to/from certain Medicaid services that are designated in the member's service plan.
-See Chapter 502, Behavioral Health Clinics; Chapter 503, Behavioral Health Rehabilitation; Chapter 501, Aged and Disabled Waiver, Chapter 512, Traumatic Brain Injury Waiver; and Chapter 513, Intellectual and Developmental Disabilities Waiver.
+See Chapter 503, Licensed Behavioral Health Centers; Chapter 501, Aged and Disabled Waiver; Chapter 512, Traumatic Brain Injury Waiver; and Chapter 513, Intellectual and Developmental Disabilities Waiver.